sikhlana/cse310/README.md

 A simple Java-based application to handle stock management for a store with Point-of-Sale terminal where customers can checkout their purchases along with a web-based e-commerce site when customers can make online purchases with real-time statistics and more.

 ## Members:
-* Tanzida Sultan
+* Tanjida Sultana
-* A M Saip Mahmood
+* A M Saif Mahmud
-* Fakhim MD Rafiz
+* Fahim MD Rafiq
-* Shahrukh Sattar Chudury
+* Shahrukh Sattar Chowdhury
-* Ruhit Rafian Pion
+* Ruhit Rafian Prinon
-* Saggad Hossain
+* Sazzad Hossain

 ---